 Anyone who has suffered or loves someone who suffers from addiction can tell you that society today can have a pretty skewed perception on what addiction is and why it looks the way it does.
 People are quick to see where addicts and alcoholics fall short, and the media doesn’t necessarily help give us a good name.
-Take the show shameless for example, Frank Gallagher is a horrible, disgusting addict and alcoholic whose only real role on the show is to make the children’s lives difficult.
-Any time it looks like they might be moving forward, Frank comes and destroys everything.
-Those of us who have been in Frank’s shoes, or have been the children, are well aware of the potential and charisma that we addicts all share.
-However, when we are deep in our addiction, we can’t see any other way than the way we are living.
+Take the show shameless for example, Frank Gallagher is a horrible, disgusting addict and alcoholic who’s only real role on the show is to make the children’s lives difficult.

 24 Hour Addiction Treatment Hotline – Get Help Now